The Heart Gently Weeps

 "The Heart Gently Weeps" is the first single from the 2007 album 8 Diagrams by the Wu-Tang Clan.
 The song interpolates the Beatles' song "While My Guitar Gently Weeps".
 It features guest appearances from three other musicians: R&B singer Erykah Badu sings the song's chorus; Dhani Harrison, son of Beatle lead guitarist and vocalist George, plays acoustic guitar; and John Frusciante of the Red Hot Chili Peppers is featured on lead guitar.
 This song was made using a cover version of the George Harrison song played by the blues guitarist Jimmy Ponder.

 Out of respect for George Harrison, RZA, who produced this song, asked Dhani to play rhythm guitar.
 It was played using a mint condition Gretsch guitar from 1961 which was given to RZA as a gift from Russell Crowe after they had finished filming American Gangster.
+Wu-Tang Clan initially announced that the song sampled the Beatles, before revising their statement to say it was a "replay".

 The song was #50 on Rolling Stone's list of the 100 Best Songs of 2007.